Songtech-0912/songtech-0912.github.io/content/electromagnetism/index.md

 ### More on electric power in circuits and resistance

 Recall the relation $P = I \Delta V$.
-This is a generalization of $U = q \Delta V$, and has a very similar concept: the power delivered by the electric field is produced by the flow of charges (current) through a potential difference.
+This is a generalization of $U = q \Delta V$, and has a very similar concept: the power supplied by the electric field is produced by the flow of charges (current) through a potential difference.

 In a system that has resistance, we have $\Delta V = I R$.
 This is because, at least approximately, the current is proportional to the applied potential difference with the proportionality being the resistance $R$.
 Since the current is the same for all components connected in series, we can write an expression for the **effective resistance** of all connected resistors in series as: